iMikie/Database-CheatSheet/README.md

 NOT NULL | You can't save the record unless it has a value set for this variable.
 FOREIGN KEY...REFERENCES | This variable's contains the value of a primary key field in another table

-If you name a variable ID it will be assumed to be the PRIMARY KEY and AUTO_ INCREMENT.

 ----

 ### CREATE TABLE *tablename*